Can you improve the sales response process for your company?

 Speed kills in sales, either for better or for worse.

-If your team can quickly respond to inbound leads, you greatly improve the chances of closing those leads.
+If your team can quickly respond to inbound leads, you significantly improve the chances of closing those leads.

-The odds of connecting with a new lead increase 21x when calling them back within the first five minutes as opposed to waiting 30 minutes.
+The odds of connecting with a new lead increase 21x when calling them back within the first five minutes instead of waiting 30 minutes.

-If you drag your feed and don’t respond to inbound leads for hours, or worse, days, you’ve lost what may have been a potential deal.
+If you drag your feed and don’t respond to inbound leads for hours or days, you’ve lost what may have been a potential deal.

-We recently investigated the sales response process for the home services industry, secret shopping 466 companies across the country.
+We recently investigated the sales response process for the home services industry, secret shopping 466 companies nationwide.

-Some of the companies we tested were heating and cooling, plumbing, landscaping, garage door repair, electricians, painters, window and door repair, and many others in the home services universe.
+Some companies we tested were heating and cooling, plumbing, landscaping, garage door repair, electricians, painters, window and door repair, and many others in the home services universe.

 We wanted to see how fast it took these companies to call us back after we submitted their website form.